 Looking for a fun and inexpensive way to teach kids colors?
-This fun activity uses recycled bottle caps, pom poms, and chopsticks to strengthen fine motor skills while reviewing colors!
+Here are 3 easy ways to use bottle caps for color matching and fine motor skills!

 孩子的彩色启蒙全书 (Usborne Big Book of Colors) is a fun, interactive book that teaches basic colors.
 Toddlers can enjoy a variety of color learning activities along with the book!

 Color matching popsicles are a fun way for kids to learn about colors!
 Here are DIY tips and Montessori-inspired advice for teaching colors!

 Pipette painting is a fun process art activity!
 With different fabrics as the canvas, kids can learn color science while strengthening fine motor skills!

 Ice cream scoop color matching is a fun way to learn color names!
 This is an easy, low-prep, and educational activity for toddlers and preschoolers!

 Number and color pattern learning with recycled paper rolls and a paper towel holder!
 This is a fun and educational activity with items you probably have at home!

 Craft sticks (aka popsicle sticks!) are great for making word puzzles for children!
 It took me less than 10 minutes to set up craft stick puzzles for my daughter to learn how to read color names in traditional Chinese (yay for low prep!).